-Probate is the legal process of transferring legal title of property from the estate of the deceased to his/her beneficiaries.
-When a person passes away with a will, the designated executor submits the will to court to be probated.
-When a representative of the decedent, also known as the administrator must apply for probate.
+Probate is the legal process of transferring legal title of property from the estate of the deceased to their beneficiaries.
+Typically, when a person passes away with a will, the designated executor submits the will to court to be probated.
+However, when there is no will, a representative of the decedent known as the administrator must apply for probate.

 |Deceased Relatives||Property Distribution|

-|Children only survive the deceased||The deceased children will inherit the property and assets.
-The property will be distributed evenly between them.|
+|Children only survive the deceased||The deceased’s children will inherit the property and assets shared evenly between them.|

-|Spouse only survive the deceased||The deceased spouse will inherit his/her property and assets.|
+|Spouse only survive the deceased||The deceased’s spouse will inherit all property and assets.|

-|Parents only survive the deceased||The deceased parents will inherit his/her property and assets.|
+|Parents only survive the deceased||The deceased’s parents will inherit all property and assets.|

-|Siblings only survive the deceased||The deceased siblings will inherit the property and assets.
-The property will be distributed evenly between them.|
+|Siblings only survive the deceased||The deceased’s siblings will inherit the property and assets shared evenly between them.|

-|Spouse and children survive the deceased||The deceased spouse will inherit all the community property and 1/3 of the separate property.
+The deceased’s spouse will inherit all the community property and 1/3 of the separate property.
+The children will inherit ⅔ of the separate property.